 - Damage to the tooth pulp

 Staining caused by trauma or injury requires restoration of the tooth.
-The type of restoration is determined by the type and extent of the injury.
+The type and extent of the injury help determine the type of restoration required.
 Discoloration that occurred while the tooth was developing is often treated with dental veneers.
 If you have genetic problems with your enamel, or if your enamel is heavily worn or too thin, other types of restoration might be necessary, such as a dental crown or even removal and replacement of the tooth with a dental implant if it is severely damaged.

 In-Office Tooth Whitening

-Cosmetic dentistry’s simplest and most common procedure is teeth whitening.
-It is often performed in-office, and takes about an hour.
-The cosmetic dentist will paint a whitening agent directly on the tooth surfaces, then let it sit for about twenty minutes to do its work.
+Cosmetic dentistry’s simplest and most common procedure to correct tooth discolouration is teeth whitening.
+A teeth whitening procedure is often performed in-office, and takes about an hour to complete.
+The cosmetic dentist will apply a whitening agent directly on the tooth surfaces, then let it sit for about twenty minutes to do its work.
 Some whitening agents must be activated with a light for even more dramatic results.
 This process is repeated two more times.
 You’ll be able to see results right away, but they’ll become even more noticeable over the next few days.

 If your teeth don’t respond well to in-office whitening, our dentist might recommend a take-home whitening kit or possibly dental veneers.

-Contact our office today to speak with a member of our caring team about teeth whitening for you!
+Contact our office today to speak with a member of our caring team about teeth whitening!